elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 and a radius.
 ```
 ```
-A polygon is a thing with some vertices.
+Um polígono é uma coisa com alguns vértices.
 ```
 The first sample record, "box", has six fields.
-But the last two are actually
-"reinterpretations" of the first four.
-This kind of thing only works, of course,
-when the physical data structures match.
-Note that the word "has" is short
-for "is a record with", which can also be used.
+But the last two are actually "reinterpretations" of the first four.
+This kind of thing only works, of course, when the physical data structures match.
+Note that the word "has" is short for "is a record with", which can also be used.

 ```
 The second record, "roundy box", is an extension of box.
 It has the same